Nominal Type Theory by Nullary Internal Parametricity: Introduction

-Parametricity can be regarded as a property that is defined and proven to hold externally about a dependent type theory (DTT).
-Indeed in \cite{bernardy2012proofs} the parametricity property, or \emph{translation}, is a map $[-]$ defined by induction on the types and terms of DTT.
-The translation $[A]$ of a type $A$ asserts the parametricity property at $A$ and the translation of a term $a$ is a proof $[a]:[A]$.
-By contrast, $n$-ary internally parametric type theory ($n$-ary PTT for short)~\cite{DBLP:journals/lmcs/CavalloH21, moulin2016internalizing, nuyts_degrees_2018, nuyts2017parametric, DBLP:journals/pacmpl/AltenkirchCKS24, DBLP:journals/corr/abs-2404-03825} extends DTT with new type and term formers.
+In the above account, parametricity is regarded as a property that is defined and proven to hold \emph{externally} about a dependent type theory (DTT), as in~\cite{bernardy2012proofs}.
+In other words, the parametricity property, or translation, is a map $[-]_n$ defined by induction on the (open) types and terms of DTT.
+By contrast, $n$-ary \emph{internally} parametric type theory ($n$-ary PTT for short)~\cite{DBLP:journals/lmcs/CavalloH21, moulin2016internalizing, nuyts_degrees_2018, nuyts2017parametric, DBLP:journals/pacmpl/AltenkirchCKS24, DBLP:journals/corr/abs-2404-03825} extends DTT with new type and term formers.
 These primitives make it possible to prove parametricity results \emph{within} $n$-ary PTT.

-To that end, $n$-ary PTT typically provides two kinds of primitives, whose syntax internalize aspects of reflexive graphs.
+To that end, $n$-ary PTT typically provides two kinds of primitives internalizing aspects of reflexive graphs.
 Firstly, Bridge types are provided, which intuitively are to a type what an edge is to a reflexive graph.
 Syntactically, a bridge $q : \mathsf{Bridge}\,A\,a_0\,\ldots\,a_{n-1}$ at type $A$ between $a_0,\ldots,a_{n-1}$ is treated as a function $\inti \to A$ out of a posited bridge interval $\inti$.
 The $\inti$ interval contains $n$ endpoints $(e_i)_{i<n}$ and $q$ must respect these definitionally $q\,e_i = a_i$.
 When $n = 2$ this is similar to the ``paths'' of cubical type theory~\cite{vezzosi_cubical_2019} which play the role of equality proofs in the latter.
-However, bridges do not satisfy various properties of paths, e.g.\ they can not be composed and one can not transport values of a type $P~x$ over a bridge $\mathsf{Bridge}~A~x~y$ to type $P~y$.
-Moreover, contrary to paths, bridges may only be applied to variables $x: \inti$ that do not appear freely in them, i.e.\ fresh variables.
+However, bridges do not satisfy various properties of paths, e.g.\ they cannot be composed and one cannot transport values of a type $P~x$ over a bridge $\mathsf{Bridge}~A~x~y$ to type $P~y$.
+Moreover, contrary to paths, bridges may only be applied to variables $x: \inti$ that do not appear freely in them, i.e.\ that are fresh for the bridge.
 Functions with such a freshness side condition are also known as affine or fresh functions and we will use the symbol $\multimap$ instead of $\to$ for their type.
 Secondly, the other primitives of n-ary PTT make it possible to prove that the Bridge type former has a commutation law with respect to every other type former. \cref{fig:commutation-table} lists some of these laws (equivalences) for arity $n = 2$ and compares the situation for bridges and paths.
 Path types are written $\equiv$.